abyasham/how-to-train-your-network-data/README.txt

 Covering notes for ICS datasets

-4 folders contain ICS datasets from different real world ICS systems
+Folders contain ICS datasets from different real world ICS systems

 Directory structure:

-Original files - folder contains client pcap with dns removed radiflow.pcap.tar.gz - compress contains a folder continues pcap , radiflow's iSID is saving every pcap with 1 sec duration does are the pcaps that should match with timestamp with the security excel security_report.xlsx -  excel file contains our description of the pcaps run in our system . alerts.zip - compressed contains:
+Original files - folder contains client pcap with dns removed continuous pcap - contains continues pcap, radiflow's iSID is saving every pcap with 1 sec duration does are the pcaps that should match with timestamp with the security excel security_report.xlsx -  excel file contains our description of the pcaps run in our system . alerts.zip - compressed contains: